nlesc-nano/auto-FOX/README.rst

 - A radial and angular distribution generator (RDF & ADF).
 (3_)
 - A root mean squared displacement generator (RMSD).
 (4_)
 - A root mean squared fluctuation generator (RMSF).
 (5_)
 - Tools for describing shell structures in, *e.g.*, nanocrystals or dissolved solutes.
 (6_)
+- A Monte Carlo forcefield parameter optimizer.

 Using **Auto-FOX**
 ==================